Blessman-Newton/Capstone_1/README.md

 Driven into Data Science Using AI 2023 is a two-day conference designed to provide attendees with a comprehensive understanding of the latest trends, advancements, and practical applications of data science and AI.
 Explore cutting-edge technologies, industry best practices, and real-world case studies presented by renowned experts in the field.

 Welcome to 'Driven into Data Science Using AI 2023,' a premier event dedicated to exploring the intersection of data science and artificial intelligence.
-Join us for an immersive experience that will empower you with the knowledge and skills needed to thrive in the data-driven world..
+Join us for an immersive experience that will empower you with the knowledge and skills needed to thrive in the data-driven world.

 ## 📷 Screenshot <a name="screenshot"></a>